Note: Borrowing from other Michigan libraries through MeLCat continues to be suspended until further notice.

 The Collaborative Technology Labs (CTLs) may be reserved by MSU students, faculty and staff with a valid MSU NetID and password using the online reservation system or the touch screens outside each room.
 These rooms are designed to accommodate collaborative, academic group work.
 Anyone using these rooms in a manner other than the intended purpose will be asked to leave and blocked from making future reservations.

-- Reservations are required and can be made up to 60 days in advance.
-No walk-ins are allowed.
+- Reservations are required using the Online Reservation System and can be made up to 30 days in advance.
+Walk-ins are allowed only if the room is not in use.
+Phone reservations are not allowed.

 - If you no longer need the room, cancel your reservation using the link in the confirmation email message.
 You must cancel to avoid being marked as a No Show.
 After 5 No Shows, you will be blocked and unable to reserve any rooms.